zolk/docsify-web-component-viewer/README.md

 ```
 </pre>

-Add the word "expanded" if you'd like the code source to be displayed by default:
+Add `expanded` if you'd like the code source to be displayed by default:

 <pre>
 ```html preview expanded